Carter-Burr/covid19-USA-geospatial-mapping/README.md

 # Mapping Covid Across the United States in 2020

 ### Introduction
 For this project I created two distinct thematic maps by integrating data on COVID-19 cases and rates into interactive and informative visualizations.
-By leveraging Geographic Information Systems (GIS) techniques, I was able to create a visualization of how the pandemic has affected various communities within the United States.
+By leveraging GIS techniques, I was able to create a visualization of how the pandemic has affected various communities within the United States.
 Both of these maps also feature a unique interactive element that aids the viewer into diving deeper into the story of Covid-19 in the US.